Last Updated: 05/05/12 2:56pm

 Vermaelen makes a break for Arsenal, continuing his run into the Norwich end and finding Song as the hosts push forward.

 The current scoreline is accurate, with the sides looking pretty evenly matched so far.
-Gervinho feels he's being held back by Lappin and doe't go for the ball, but nothing is given and it rolls back to Ruddy.
+Gervinho feels he's being held back by Lappin and doesn't go for the ball, but nothing is given and it rolls back to Ruddy.

 Van Persie rolls the ball into the penalty area, trying to pick out Ramsey, but can't quite reach him.
 Anxious moment for the visitors.